Frxncz/NerdOut/README.md

-# NerdOut | Entry for CodeSprout 2025 Beginner Hackathon

-This project was built for the CodeSprout 2025 Beginner’s Hackathon, running from August 1 to August 30, using only vanilla HTML, CSS, and JavaScript.
-It is part of a challenge to create meaningful projects without using frameworks or libraries.

-# NerdOut | Entry for CodeSprout 2025 Beginner Hackathon
+# Entry for CodeSprout 2025 Beginner Hackathon

 This project was built for the CodeSprout 2025 Beginner’s Hackathon, running from August 1 to August 30, using only vanilla HTML, CSS, and JavaScript.
 It is part of a challenge to create meaningful projects without using frameworks or libraries.